kimyt511/itrust2/docs/use-cases/UC23_ver2.md

 # UC23 Rate Health Care Provider and Hospital
 ## 23.1 Preconditions

-A patient, an HCP, an amind, are all registered users of the iTrust2 system (UC1).
+A patient, an HCP, an admin, are all registered users of the iTrust2 system (UC1).
 The patient, or the HCP, has authenticated themselves in the iTrust2 system (UC2).
 A hospital is a registered hospital added by the admin (UC5).

 ## 23.2 Main Flow

-A patientm, an HCP, or an admin can view the reviews of a HCP, or a hospital, in the iTrust2 system.[S1] A patient can rate and review an HCP who has provided him or her medical treatment or a hospital they have visited.[S2] The system records the review and updates the HCP's or the hospital's review in the review page [S3].
+A patient, an HCP, or an admin can view the reviews of a HCP, or a hospital, in the iTrust2 system.[S1] A patient can rate and review an HCP who has provided him or her medical treatment or a hospital they have visited.[S2] The system records the review and updates the HCP's or the hospital's review in the review page [S3].
 A patient can delete the review he or she wrote [S4].